Neighbor spoofing is spam callers’ newest trick. Here is how you can beat them at their own game.

 It is entirely rational to confuse a neighbor spoofed call for a call from your child’s school or the doctor, for instance.
 You think it’s a critical message that you do not want to miss.
 Spammers’ understand this psychology and take advantage of it using neighbor spoofing.

 Neighbor spoofed spam calls do not contain any info to help you or your family.
 Neighbor spoofing is illegal, and are intended to steal something from you: your time, your money, your identity, and your security.

 How can you stop neighbor spoofing for good?

 They are a nuisance in our busy lives.
 But the unfortunate reality is that few practical solutions will stop neighbor spoofing completely.

 One well-known solution to block these spam calls manually is to block all calls from your NPA-NXX, and yes, that will work.
 But, that solution is equivalent to squashing an ant with a sledgehammer: too much of a tool for the job and very messy.
 It will also likely cause you to miss necessary, legitimate calls that do share your NPA-NXX.

 So, what to do?
 Wouldn’t it be great if you could block these calls based not just on the phone number, but by knowing what is happening in the actual call?

 Luckily, there is a solution available to solve the problem.
 Robocall blocker apps!
 Downloading an app to block spam calls on your iPhone or Android smartphone is the most effective solution to combat dangerous neighbor spoofing.

 Robocall blocker apps like RoboKiller allow you to determine what calls you believe to be spam (spam calls can come from people you know, too!).
 Most apps also create a nationally sourced database of prominent NPA-NXX phone numbers that are likely being used for phone scams and illegal robocalls, ensuring protection from the prominent scam callers.

-Follow these simple steps to stop neighbor spoofing on your smartphone:
+Follow these simple steps to stop neighbor spoofing on your iPhone or Android phone:

 - Go to the Apple App Store.